 Some of the benefits of joining a professional organization's student chapter include the following:

-- Tutoring or student-to-student mentoring opportunities
+- Find tutoring or student-to-student mentoring opportunities.

-- Networking opportunities and local chapter connections
+- Discover networking opportunities and local chapter connections.

 Connect with your school's student union or with your instructor for additional information on how to join a student occupational chapter.
 Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.